 It’s always been fascinating to me how things can be simultaneously true and false, how people can be good and bad all in one, how someone can love you in a way that is beautifully selfless while serving themselves ruthlessly.

-Reid simultaneously tackles themes of fame, diversity, discrimination, and crime.
-Evelyn is all of that which a Hollywood starlet should not be, but like all humans, her story is filled with both darkness and light.
+Reid simultaneously tackles themes of fame, diversity, discrimination, and crime throughout the plot.
+Evelyn is all of that which a Hollywood starlet like Elizabeth Taylor should not be, but like all humans, her story is filled with both darkness and light.